Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Context-free syntax

-Syntax of Ü is context-free, that simplifies compiler development and makes code more readable.
+The syntax of Ü is context-free, that simplifies compiler development and makes code more readable.

 ### Order-independent top level definitions